farmalloc/exp_collective_farmalloc/README.md

 This is supported by the following facts:

-  * **Container implementations**: we successfully implemented B-trees and skip lists with various object placement strategies using the collective allocator with small modifications on ordinary implementatinos of them. (examples in Section 4 and evaluation in Section 5.2)
+  * **Container implementations**: we successfully implemented B-trees and skip lists with various object placement strategies using the collective allocator with small modifications on ordinary implementations of them. (examples in Section 4 and evaluation in Section 5.2)
-  * **Cross-page link analysis**: these implementations exhibited expected behaviours in the cross-page link analysis (Section 5.1.2) with respect to object placement strategies.
+  * **Cross-page link analysis**: these implementations exhibited expected behaviors in the cross-page link analysis (Section 5.1.2) with respect to object placement strategies.
 (Section 5.3)

 Following subsections describes how to confirm these facts.